 Look at all these goodies!
 I received two fatty pieces of pork, a whole egg, green onions, kikurage and onions.
 The amount of ingredients in this bowl was generous and filling.

 The thin noodles were firm, just the way I like it.
 The egg was creamy and poured out into the broth like thick lava.
 The pork practically melted on your tongue.
 The broth was thick, rich, and heavy.
+Too heavy, it was actually greasy.
+I think because the broth was served lukewarm.
+If the broth was hotter, the fat in the broth wouldn’t cling onto your tongue.
 I tried not to drink too much of the broth.

 Jinya would be a fun place to check out late at night.
 I plan to bring L here for dinner.
 The prices for booze is downright cheap. $5.00 for beer (Big Rock, Village Wit, Lazy Mutt Alberta Red Ale) and red and white wine (Oyster Bay Merlot/Chardonnay).